-A survey tool for deciding if you have a learning organization has been developed by David Garvin and colleagues (2008).
-They felt that while others had provided a compelling vision of the learning organization, they had not developed a practical approach to implementing the idea.
+A survey tool for deciding if you have a learning organization has been developed by David Garvin and colleagues idea.
 The effective learning organization, they argue, has three building blocks.
 Here are the three blocks and their components, with a sample of the survey questions which employees are asked to rate in order to measure how well the learning organization functions.